nabster11/barbieri-playground/liblogger/README.txt

         headers = filename1,filename2,...
             if provided, these files will be included before actual log wrapper calls or overrides.
 Likely you'll add files your parsed header depends on.
+If defined the source header will not be included automatically and you must do it explicitly (done to cope with libs such as dbus that prohibits including internal headers directly)
             Default: <empty>

         assume-safe-formatters = boolean